 You’ll hear the interviewer observe our decision to drive older cars as a way we manage to fund our retirement accounts.
 Sure, we drive 7-8-year-old cars but that’s because they run just fine.

 We have other pressing financial needs we prioritize meeting as well.
 In the coming years, we plan to buy our first house together and have learned how to save more money in conservative investments through our Betterment accounts.
+We also own a condo and save as much money as we can through using relevant self-employment tax deductions, MACRS depreciation, and other tax deductions to reduce our taxable income stemming from it.

 Some things in life are worth prioritizing over ritzy international trips or frequent fine dining.
 We feel a secure retirement and a family home meet the grade.